DeQwan Young

-DeQwan Young (born November 12, 1986) is a former American football defensive back.
+DeQwan Young (born November 12, 1986) is an American former football defensive back.
 He was also the defensive backs coach for the Seton Hill University.

 College career

 Young started all 11 games in the defensive backfield in each of his four seasons at St. Joseph's and finished his career in 2007 with 15 interceptions, 196 tackles, and 57 passed defended.
 He was an All-Star in the Division II Cactus Bowl and was selected to the First Team All-Great Lakes Football Conference and the Second Team All-Northwest Region squads.
-He was considered a draft prospect for the 2008 NFL Draft, but didn't hear his name called on draft day.
+He was considered a draft prospect for the 2008 NFL draft, but didn't hear his name called on draft day.

 Professional career

 Manchester Wolves

 It was announced on October 30, 2008, that Young would be joining the Wolves.
 Young ended up never playing a down for the Wolves.

 Wisconsin Wolfpack

 On April 3, 2009, Young decided to sign with the Wisconsin Wolfpack of the Continental Indoor Football League.
 He played 2 seasons for the Wolfpack, before they folded following the 2010 season.